bblfsh/documentation/alternatives.md

 From the [project documentation](http://tree-sitter.github.io/tree-sitter/):
 > Tree-sitter is a parser generator tool and an incremental parsing library.
 It can build a concrete syntax tree for a source file and efficiently update the syntax tree as the source file is edited.
 This makes it suitable for use in text-editing programs.

 Although tree-sitter, being a parser generator, produces a Concrete Syntax Tree, the shape of the tree is designed to closely mirror the structure of the AST and thus can be used directly for code analysis.
-Other differences include: tree-sitter's syntax nodes currently just contain an ordered list of children, the syntax nodes don't have a name for each child such as a predicate, a body, etc.

 That project also focuses on performance and incremental parsing since both are essential for text editors.